Vietnam.vn - Nền tảng quảng bá Việt Nam

 AI can address the teacher shortage by providing AI-based professional development programs and reducing administrative burdens.
 AI can also help improve accessibility for children with disabilities and support multilingual learning.

-However, the digital divide persists, from a lack of smart devices; unstable internet connections at schools and in the most inaccessible areas; fragmented and poor quality digital learning resources and platforms; a lack of appropriate equipment and content for students with disabilities; and a lack of a gender-transformative approach to attracting more girls to study and work in STEM fields.
+However, the digital divide persists, from a lack of smart devices; unstable internet connections at schools and in the most inaccessible areas; fragmented and poor quality digital learning resources and platforms; a lack of appropriate equipment and content for students with disabilities; and a lack of a gender-transformative approach to attract more girls to study and work in STEM fields.

 Vietnamese teachers are facing a large workload due to multiple administrative tasks, lesson planning and grading, which limits personalization of teaching and innovation in methods.